Distributed estimation through parallel approximants: Abstract

 \section{Abstract}

-Harnessing distributed computing environments to build scalable inference algorithms for very large data sets is a core challenge across the broad mathematical sciences.
-Here we provide a theoretical framework to do so along with fully implemented examples of scalable algorithms with performance guarantees.
-We begin by formalizing the class of statistics which admit straightforward calculation in such environments through independent parallelization.
-We then show how to use such statistics to approximate arbitrary functional operators, thereby providing practitioners with a generic approximate inference procedure that does not require data to reside entirely in memory.
-We characterize the $L^2$ approximation properties of our approach, and then use it to treat two canonical examples that arise in large-scale statistical analyses: sample quantile calculation and local polynomial regression.
+Designing scalable estimation algorithms is a core challenge in modern statistics.
+Here we introduce a framework to address this challenge based on parallel approximants, which yields estimators with provable properties that operate on the entirety of very large, distributed data sets.
+We first formalize the class of statistics which admit straightforward calculation in distributed environments through independent parallelization.
+We then show how to use such statistics to approximate arbitrary functional operators in appropriate spaces, yielding a general estimation framework that does not require data to reside entirely in memory.
+We characterize the $L^2$ approximation properties of our approach, and provide fully implemented examples of sample quantile calculation and local polynomial regression in a distributed computing environment.
 A variety of avenues and extensions remain open for future work.